- Government-Supported Homeschooling in Dubai

 For every parent, the welfare and development of the child are of paramount importance.
 Hence, it is vital to recognise the potential merits and challenges of homeschooling.

-If you opt for homeschooling, you will have to devote a lot of time to oversee your children’s education.
+If you opt for homeschooling, you will have to devote a lot of time to overseeing your children’s education.
 It is not a part-time job.
-You will have to be ready and committed to investing energy and time into the learning process.
-Hence, the first question to ask is, do you and your spouse have that kind of time?
+You must be ready and committed to investing energy and time into learning.
+Hence, the first question is, do you and your spouse have that time?

-If the answer is affirmative, then the second thing to consider is what curriculum you are going to follow.
-There are a number of options to choose from.
+If the answer is affirmative, then the second thing to consider is what curriculum you will follow.
+There are several options to choose from.

-For example, you could opt for IGCSE and your child will have to register with the British Council as a private candidate.
+For example, you could opt for IGCSE, and your child must register with the British Council as a private candidate.
 Similarly, for GED (American curriculum), you can also appear as a private candidate.

-Registration for as a private candidate is straightforward and processes are outlined on the official websites of examination boards.
-The choice of curriculum is pivotal as it will shape your child’s educational journey.
+Registration for a private candidate is straightforward and processes are outlined on the official websites of examination boards.
+The curriculum choice is pivotal as it will shape your child’s educational journey.

 Another consideration is getting your child enrolled at a tuition centre in Dubai or acquiring the services of a homeschool teacher in Dubai.
 However, even a homeschool teacher in Dubai is not a substitute for a school.
 The vast majority of work would be done under your supervision at home.

 Another popular option is to take support from international distance education institutes.
-There are many well-known portals that design a customised curriculum for individual students along with learning and support programs for homeschooling.
-Many of them are accredited programs from various global educational bodies.
-You have a wide range to select one from.
+Many well-known portals design a customised curriculum for individual students, along with learning and support programmes for homeschooling.
+Many of them are accredited programmes from various global educational bodies.
+You have a wide range to select from.
 Some popular ones include: